jadebugnos/odin_chess/README.md

 - [ ] Add a basic AI opponent
 - [x] Use Unicode chess characters to display the board

+## How to Run

+1. First you need to clone this repo by copying this command
+    ```bash
+   git clone git@github.com:jadebugnos/odin_chess.git

+2. Install dependencies
+    ```bash
+    bundle install
+3. Make sure to install Ruby
+    ```bash
+    rbenv install
+4. cd into the project directory
+    ```bash
+    cd odin_chess
+5. Run the Game
+    ```bash
+    ruby main.rb

+## How to play
+### Game Introduction
+When you start the game and saved games exist, you’ll first be asked if you want to load one:
+- Type `y` to view and load a saved game.
+- Type `n` to start a brand new game.

+If no saved games are found, the game will automatically start a new one and display the game intro.

+After that, the game will prompt both players to enter their names and choose their colors.
+The White player always moves first.

+### How to Make a Move

+Moves are entered using **two-step input** with chessboard coordinates (files `a–h` and ranks `1–8`):

+1. **Select the piece**
+   - Type the square of the piece you want to move, then press Enter.
+   - Example:
+     ```text
+     a2
+2. **Select the destination**
+   - Type the square you want the piece to move to, then press Enter.
+   - Example:
+     ```text
+     a4
+➡️ Together, that move is: `a2 → a4`, entered as two separate inputs.

+---

+### Special Commands
+At any input step, you can also type:
+- `save` — save your current game and exit.
+- `exit` — quit the game immediately (progress will be lost if not saved).

+---

+### Rules Reminder
+- Input must match valid chess coordinates (`a1` through `h8`).
+- Illegal moves (e.g., moving a rook diagonally) will be rejected, and you’ll be asked to try again.
+- White always moves first, followed by alternating turns.

+### How to Restart

+After a game ends (checkmate), you’ll be asked if you want to play again:
+- Type `y` to restart the game.
+- Type `n` to quit.

+If you choose to restart:
+1. The board will reset with all pieces in their starting positions.
+2. You’ll be asked if you want to keep the **same players** (names and colors):
+   - Type `y` to use the same players.
+   - Type `n` to enter new player names and choose colors again.
+3. A fresh game begins — White always moves first.

+This allows you to quickly start a rematch without retyping player info unless you want to.

+## Features

+- **Two-player local play (hotseat)**
+  Both players take turns entering moves on the same terminal.

+- **Full move validation**
+  Each piece follows its legal movement rules.
+Illegal moves are rejected with a helpful warning.

+- **Check and checkmate detection**
+  The game automatically notifies players when a king is in check, and ends the game when checkmate occurs.

+- **Turn management**
+  White always moves first, followed by alternating turns between players.

+- **Save and load games**
+  Players can save the current game at any point and resume later using YAML serialization.

+- **Game restart system**
+  After a match ends, players can immediately start a new game, either keeping the same names/colors or entering new ones.

+- **Interactive setup**
+  On a fresh game, players are prompted for their names and to choose their colors (White or Black).

+- **Command shortcuts**
+  At any input step, players can type:
+  - `save` — save and exit the game
+  - `exit` — quit immediately without saving

+- **Text-based interface**
+  Runs entirely in the terminal with a clear ASCII chessboard display.

+## Future Features

+Planned improvements and extensions to enhance gameplay:

+- **Smart AI opponent**
+  Add a single-player mode with a computer opponent powered by the **Minimax algorithm with alpha-beta pruning** for efficient decision-making.

+- **Advanced chess rules**
+  Implement missing special moves and conditions:
+  - Pawn promotion
+  - En passant
+  - Castling

+- **Web-based user experience**
+  Develop a browser-based interface for a more interactive and visually appealing player experience, moving beyond the terminal.

+## What I’ve Learned

+This project was a great capstone for applying what I’ve learned in The Odin Project’s Ruby course.
+Some key takeaways:

+- **Object-Oriented Design**
+  Designing a complex system like chess required breaking down the game into smaller classes and modules (`Board`, `Pieces`, `Game`, `Serializable`, etc.) and making them work together.

+- **Game State Management**
+  Learned how to handle turn order, restart logic, and tracking piece positions across the entire game.

+- **Serialization with YAML**
+  Implemented saving and loading of game state, and understood how to persist objects and restore them later.

+- **Input Validation**
+  Gained experience writing validation logic to ensure only legal chess moves are accepted, and how to provide meaningful feedback for invalid input.

+- **Separation of Concerns**
+  Saw the value of separating responsibilities (e.g., move validation, checkmate detection, and messages are in their own modules).

+- **User Interaction in the Terminal**
+  Learned how to design clear text-based menus and commands (`save`, `exit`) for a smoother terminal experience.

+Overall, I’ve deepened my understanding of Ruby, problem-solving, and how to structure a larger project from scratch.

 ## Tech Stack